Peripheral bond yields tumble as risk appetite returns

 Financial markets fully price in a 10 basis point cut in the ECB’s deposit rate to minus 0.40 percent in March, followed by a further 10 basis point cut later in the year.

+Minutes from the ECB’s January meeting are due out later on Thursday and could shed light on what to expect next month.

+On Wednesday, minutes of the January Federal Open Market Committee (FOMC) meeting showed that U.S. policymakers were worried about tightening global financial conditions hitting the U.S. economy and considered changing their planned path of interest rate hikes in 2016.

-In primary markets, France sold about 7.5 billion euros worth of bonds maturing in 2012 and 2020, while Spain sold 3.7 billion euros of three, five and 10-year bonds.
-(Additional reporting by Marius Zaharia; Editing by Tom Heneghan)
+Elsewhere, France sold about 7.5 billion euros worth of bonds maturing in 2012 and 2020, while Spain sold 3.7 billion euros of three, five and 10-year bonds.
+(Reporting by Dhara Ranasinghe, editing by)